Trams in Porto: History

 For many years, the system had more than 20 lines, but most were closed during the 1960s and 1970s.
-By July 1978, only four routes remained: 1, 3, 18 and 19.
+By July 1978, only four routes remained: 1, 3, 18, and 19.
 Route 3 (Boavista – Pereiró) closed on 30 April 1984.
 For almost 10 more years, the three remaining routes continued in operation without any closures, as routes 1 (Infante – Matosinhos), 18 (Carmo – Castelo do Queijo – Boavista) and 19 (Boavista – Matosinhos).
 The section from Castelo do Queijo to Matosinhos was closed on 11 September 1993 with the withdrawal of route 19 and of that section of route 1.
 The remainder of route 1, between Castelo do Queijo and Infante, was withdrawn on 10 September 1994.
 On 11 June 1996, the final route, 18, was downgraded from a full-service tram line to a heritage service with reduced frequency, but operating seven days a week.
 Buses took over most of the service on the route at that time, but with trams continuing to operate some trips, as a heritage service.
 The service used only three trams, operating on a 35-minute headway.
 Route 18's 4 km section along Avenida Boavista was later closed, but tram service was gradually re-introduced in the 2000s on other sections, in the form of additional heritage-tram services, lines 1 and 22, as well as the former Line T (the Porto Tram City Tour, which has since been discontinued).

 Heritage system

 Lines

-Tram fares are paid with a customized ticket that can be bought on board of the vehicle, on the Museum and in some hotels.
-The fare for a single trip is € 3.50.
+Tram fares are paid with a customized ticket that can be bought on board of the vehicle, at the Museum or in some hotels.
+Consult the STCP web site for the current fare schedule.